 Take your Australian passport and use it to depart from and return to Australia.

 Australia has reciprocal arrangements with a number of countries which allow Australians to work while on holiday there.
-Australians who want to participate in these programs need to apply for a working holiday visa with the foreign mission of the country they wish to work and holiday in before they travel.
-The Department of Immigration and Border Protection website provides information on countries and regions participating in the Working Holiday Program with Australia.
+Australians who want to participate in these programs need to apply for a working holiday visa with the embassy, high commission or consulate of the country they wish to work and holiday in before they travel.
+The Department of Home Affairs provides information on countries and regions participating in the Working Holiday Program with Australia.

 Familiarise yourself with your electoral responsibilities by visiting the Australian Electoral Commission website.